icecap360/ObisidianVault/Qasim/004 Software/Ideas/PyTorch - Autograd.md

     - computes the gradients from each `.grad_fn`,
     - accumulates them in the respective tensor’s `.grad` attribute
     - using the chain rule, propagates all the way to the leaf tensors
-- How torch allows you to change shape size and operations at each iteration
+- **DAGs are dynamic in PyTorch**: How torch allows you to change shape size and operations at each iteration
     - **DAGs are dynamic in PyTorch** An important thing to note is that the graph is recreated from scratch; after each `.backward()` call, autograd starts populating a new graph.
 This is exactly what allows you to use control flow statements in your model; you can change the shape, size and operations at every iteration if needed.
+    - A graph is created as a result of forward function of many Tensors being invoked.
+Only then, the buffers for the non-leaf nodes allocated for the graph and intermediate values.
+Before forward() the tensor is just a leaf node. i.e. `forward`

 - Jacobian products
     - let the loss function be a scalar